Tết

 Vietnamese people celebrate Tết annually, which is based on a lunisolar calendar (calculating both the motions of Earth around the Sun and of the Moon around Earth).
 Tết is generally celebrated on the same day as Chinese New Year (also called Spring Festival), with the one-hour time difference between Vietnam and China resulting in the new moon occurring on different days.
-Sometimes rarely, the dates of Vietnamese and Chinese Lunar New Year can differ as such in 1985, when Vietnam celebrated Lunar New Year, one month before China.
+Rarely, the dates of Vietnamese and Chinese Lunar New Year can differ, such as in 1985, when Vietnam celebrated Lunar New Year one month before China.
 It takes place from the first day of the first month of the Vietnamese lunar calendar (around late January or early February) until at least the third day.